 The Charleston School of Law offers both academic merit and need-based scholarships.
 A student’s application to the School of Law serves as the application for merit scholarships.
 The priority deadline for merit scholarship consideration is March.
 1. The LSAT and GPA are the two most important factors in evaluating candidates for merit scholarships.

-The average merit scholarship for the fall 2016 entering class was nearly $21,000.
+The average merit scholarship for the fall 2017 entering class was about $20,000.

 Need-based scholarship applications are available for spring enrollment and fall enrollment.
 The need-based scholarship application for students enrolling in the spring is due Dec.
 15. The need-based scholarship application for students enrolling in the fall is available in early January, and the application deadline is May 15.